hucker/pipethis/README.md

 - `FromFolder`: Reads data from multiple files in a single directory.
 - `FromGlob`: Reads multiple folders and calls from file for each item

-The core concept if inputs is the notion of file handlers.
+The core concept of inputs is the notion of file handlers.
 File handlers are called on each file that is detected in the inputs.
 Files generally are treated line by line (for things like text files) and file by file for things like images.
+One could imagine that log files would be line by line, but they would find stack traces that that take up multiple lines but "should" be handled as one thing (future feature).

 The handler classes stream method for standard text files is nothing more than yielding each line into a line stream item while keeping track of line numbers (which is very important for debugging).
 The package comes by default with code for text files showing line based data and "files" for binary data showing how to stream images with the pillow library.